ecomclub/install-gogs/README.md

 # install-gogs
-Bash for Gogs setup on RHEL based VPS
+Bash script for Gogs setup on Debian server